OBF/FALDO/README.md

 It does not aim to describe features or regions itself, but instead depends on resources such as the Sequence Ontology or the UniProt core ontolgy.

+You can read more about it our [pre print describing FALDO](dx.doi.org/10.1101/002121)

 Examples
 --------